Antonelli Bros Ltd

 Antonelli Bros Ltd are a manufacturer of ice cream cones and wafers, based in Eccles, Greater Manchester.

 History

 Company founder, Domenico Antonelli was born in Picinisco, Lazio, Italy.
-After moving to the UK, he started to manufacturer ice cream cones and wafers in 1912.
+After moving to the UK, he started to manufacture ice cream cones and wafers in 1912.
 Working with his sons Ernest, Luigi and Romolo, the company was known as The International Wafer Company, located at Bridgewater Street, Salford and Ayres Road Old Trafford.